 Headquartered in Alexandria, Virginia, United States Senate Federal Credit Union offers membership “via sponsorship or contribution.”

-Easy Membership Requirement - Membership in the American Consumer Council (ACC) has been added to the field of membership (FOM).
-Joining ACC ($10 fee) automatically qualifies for USSFCU membership.
+Easy Membership Requirement - Membership in the American Consumer Council, Virginia Chapter (VACC) has been added to the field of membership (FOM).
+Using the Promo Code “USSFCU” waives the $8 VACC Membership Fee.

 Members of the United States Capitol Historical Society (USCHS) are also eligible to join USSFCU (minimum contribution of $50).
 Joining either organization must be done prior to completely the USSFCU application.
 More details are available on USSFCU’s website.